Residency Program in Primary Eye Care/Ocular Disease Optometry

 The Lyons campus is located on 365 acres, 22 miles west of the East Orange campus.
 Each resident rotates between both campuses, allowing for exposure to varied clinical settings.

 Training is accomplished through direct patient care, grand rounds and independent study.
-Taking full advantage of the multidisciplinary setting, the resident’s clinical experience will be enhanced by rotations in medical specialties such as primary care, cardiology, endocrinology and urgent care in addition to ophthalmic sub-specialties.
+Taking full advantage of the multidisciplinary setting, the resident’s clinical experience will be enhanced by rotations in medical specialties such as primary care, endocrinology and diabetic education in addition to ophthalmic sub-specialties.
 Individuals who complete the program are expected to attain a high level of proficiency in the diagnosis and management of ocular disease and ocular-systemic disease as well as practical applications of low vision.

 |Program Length||12 months|